 Value Proposition

-EGI Federated Operations Solution enables cost efficient operations in a federated environment.
+The EGI Federated Operations Solution enables cost efficient operations in a federated environment.
 Central coordination is only needed to ensure integration among the Resource Providers; the responsibility of operating the federated infrastructures is shared with the providers, who also retain full control.
 The Solution allows increasing predictability of service quality and decreasing expenses.

 Problems are removed by providing:

-Lack of integration: core Infrastructure Platform based on standards, common interfaces and protocols, communication, planning and coordination.
+For lack of integration: core Infrastructure Platform based on standards, common interfaces and protocols, communication, planning and coordination.

-Lack of expertise and effort: federated service management best practices, cost-effective sharing of services (support, processes, policies, activities), community expertise & re-use of tools/output from public funded projects.
+For lack of expertise and effort: federated service management best practices, cost-effective sharing of services (support, processes, policies, activities), community expertise & re-use of tools/output from public funded projects.

-Beta-testing in production: validation support (processes, policies, activities, expertise), re-use of tools/output from public funded projects.
+For beta-testing in production: validation support (processes, policies, activities, expertise), re-use of tools/output from public funded projects.

 Implementation